 Shrimp Pad Thai, an effortless yet exquisite meal.
-It’s a shame that a majority of us go for take-out when we can make these noodles right at home in less than 30 minutes.
-I know one thing for sure, this meal will be far healthier, and you can use whatever ingredients your heart desires within the making.
-I have a variety of comfort foods that I savor, including these […]
+It’s a shame that a majority of us go for take-out.
+Just think about how we could make these noodles right at home in less than 30 minutes.
+I know one thing for sure, this meal will be far healthier.
+You can use whatever ingredients your heart desires within the making.
+Well, I have a variety of comfort foods…

 Tag: THAI RECIPES

 When I think about cauliflower, many dishes come to my mind, but deep fried, pickled, or raw were my favorite ways to eat this power vegetable.
 To include cooked cauliflower in our diet often I started to roast it.
 Making them with different flavors just…

 My family loves pizza, and this one sure is completely different take on a pizza.

 Pizza comes in many shapes and forms, and everyone has their favorite.
 To my surprise, my family asks more and more for hummus pizza.
 You can add any topping that you desire, but I tried this one and we liked it.

 So, I used Thai Coconut Curry from HOPE, which a bit spicy and most definitely delicious hummus.
 Also, I used Vegetarian sausages by Field Roast and roasted butternut squash.

 We love cheese very much, so I added a bit of cheese by Daiya to make this pizza complete.

 I try to serve meatless meals at least twice a week, and this pizza as well one that I made a couple of weeks ago “Vegetable Hummus Pizza“, will be served often, especially over weekends.

 Vegetarian sausages by Field Roast was a total surprise.
 I wouldn’t even believe in a million years how much it tastes like a real sausage.
 I used Mexican Chipotle, and it gave me that extra kick of heat to every bite.
 Perfection!